CivicActions/civicactions.com/src/content/education-services.md

 ### Trainings

 #### DITAP Foundation
 The DITAP Foundation course is for learners seeking to lead change in digital service procurement.
 This course fulfills the requirements of the **FAC-C-DS Certification**.
+Graduates earn up to 80 CLP.

 **Course Topics**
 * Digital Services in 21st Century Government